CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

  - Battery size: 1 kWh (1 kW * 1 hour)
  - Charge time: 1 hours

-Again, also no applicable to the Impulse battery strategy.
+Again, also not applicable to the Impulse battery strategy.

 ### <b>Fridges</b>